tcncloud/protoc-gen-persist/docs/index.md

 regular sql would allow for INSERT DELETE and UPDATE, so neither can protoc-gen-persist when talking to a spanner database.

+You will notice that most examples return an Empty message,  You do not have to, but spanner does not return anything from a write request, so the responses will always be empty, except for client streaming rpc calls,  which will expect a response with a 'count' field.

 Here are the Things to look out for for each query